 Rules for master pages

 Each page resource of a type that supports master pages has a

 master_page_id property in the API, which determines how the page is rendered.
 Here are the rules associated with how master pages are rendered:

 null, pages render the theme template.

 null, pages render the master page instead of the theme template, even if

 template_suffixis not blank.

 - If you want to enable sections on a product, collection, article or custom page, you will therefore need to assign a master page to them.

-nullbut the active theme does not have the corresponding page section file, the page falls back to rendering using the theme template.
+nullbut the active theme does not have the corresponding page section, the page falls back to rendering using the theme template.

 - By default master pages only contain the page section, which can't be removed.

 More details on master pages can be found in the Section themes REST API documentation.